osu-cs493-sp23/final-project-purplecarrot625/README.md

 ## Setup

-### After clone the code, please rename env_template to .env on your localmachine.
+### After cloning the code, please rename env_template to .env on your local machine.
 And then set the variable according to your requirements.